j3soon/Allegro5Template/README.md

 ### Installation on Mac OS

+- There are OpenGL related bugs in newer version of XCode make sure to use XCode versions prior or equal to 10.3.

+  Or you can use a custom Makefile.

 - Command not found - brew

   When installing homebrew, it'll ask you to press `Return` to continue, you must press `Enter` and type your password to continue installing.